temporalio/cli/docs/schedule/update.md

 Maximum allowed catch-up time if server is down

 **--codec-auth**
-Authorization header to set for requests to Codec Server
+Sets the authorization header on requests to the Codec Server.

 **--codec-endpoint**
-Remote Codec Server Endpoint
+Endpoint for a remote Codec Server.

 **--color**
 when to use color: auto, always, never. (default: auto)

 **--context-timeout**
-Optional timeout for context of RPC call in seconds (default: 5)
+An optional timeout for the context of an RPC call (in seconds). (default: 5)

 **--cron**
 Calendar specification as cron string, e.g. "30 2 * * 5" or "@daily"